plusn-nuri/microservice-basics/setup.md

 docker logs YOUR_CONTAINER_ID
 ```

 What went wrong?
-The connection in the code wants "localhost" which it assumed was there.
-But it is on a different "machine" altogether.
+The connection in the code wants "localhost" which it assumed was runnin on the same machine.
+But docker containers isolate the processes from each other.
+It might as well be on a different "machine" altogether.

 If you look at `monolith-app\app.js`, you will find a line `var mongoDB = process.env.MONGO_URL1 || 'mongodb://localhost:27017/appDemo1';`.
 This line enables us to override the URL that the app will use to connect to Mongo.